SucukMitEi/python-mem-test/README.md

 ## Contributing

-If you want, you can make a pull request if you want to change something or add something.
+You can make a pull request if you want to change something or add something.

 ## License